jplayer/react-jPlaylist/README.md

 ## Documentation
 #### `initialState([jPlaylists])` : Required
-Deep merges the options that you passed into the [`connect`](https://github.com/MartinDawson/react-jPlaylist#connectjplaylist-options-jplaylistoptions--required) function with react-jPlayer's defaults.
+Deep merges the options that you passed into the [`connect`](https://github.com/MartinDawson/react-jPlaylist#connectjplaylist-options-jplaylistoptions--required) function with react-jPlaylist's default options.
 The result of this must be passed to your stores initial state.

 **Arguments**
 1. `jPlaylist(s)` (array or single react element): Accepts either an array of jPlaylists or a single jPlaylist.

 **Returns**

-(object): The initial state for the jPlaylists(s) that needs to be passed to the Redux store.
+(object): The initial state for the jPlaylist(s) that needs to be passed to the Redux store.

 #### `reducer()` : Required
 The jPlaylist reducer that will be called whenever a jPlaylist function is dispatched.
-Must be passed to your store named 'jPlaylists'.
+Must be passed to your store with the key named 'jPlaylists'.

 #### `connect(jPlaylist, options, jPlaylistOptions)` : Required
 Connects your jPlaylist to the jPlayer store by wrapping Redux's original connect.